a7mad1112/PugJS-Introduction/README.md

 ### Compile Pug to HTML
 - In your terminal or command prompt, navigate to the project directory.
-- Run the command to compile your Pug template to HTML: 'pug <template-file> -o <output-directory>'
+- Run the command to compile your Pug template to HTML: 'pug &lt;template-file&gt; -o &lt;output-directory&gt;'
-- Replace '<template-file>' with the path of your Pug template file.
+- Replace '&lt;template-file&gt;' with the path of your Pug template file.
-- Replace '<output-directory>' with the path to the directory where you want the compiled HTML file to be generated.
+- Replace '&lt;output-directory&gt;' with the path to the directory where you want the compiled HTML file to be generated.
 -

 ### View the Compiled HTML